GregBuck/gbbuck_webpage/content/post/work log may 18 to may 22/index.md

 Thursday:  Work on herring app: get R loaded on a Trimble (quite difficult to load packages, unable to use CRAN, had to load MANY packages via USB).
 Unfortunately opening app on trimble causes layout to change in a fashion that hides some input fields.
 Need to fix 'something' in layout manager.
 Things left too do:  1) fix layout for Trimble, 2) integrate wireless calipers.
 I'll need to do #1 so Stacy can beta test this app this year but will probably have to table #2 as it will probably be quite time consuming.

 Friday: Work on herring app.
+Cyber security training.